 In some situations, the SNR target margin can be increased up to 18dB, which can have a dramatic impact on download speeds.

 BT Broadband users generally cannot get the target SNR ratio changed, which can be particularly frustrating if the target margin has increased to relatively high levels.
 Users of BT-based broadband services will also struggle to get their target SNR ratio changed since BT is resistant to doing this for other ISPs.

 Rather than putting up with the target SNR margin that the BT exchange equipment sets for your line, some modems allow you to tweak the target SNR margin setting to a lower value and, hence, substantially increase downlink connection speeds.

-Tweaking of your SNR target margin is covered in more detail on our dedicated SNR tweak page.
+Tweaking of your SNR target margin is covered in more detail in our dedicated SNR tweak page.
 All modems are different, and many modems do not allow you to change the target SNR margin.
-If you are considering a new modem, we would recommend that you purchase one that has the ability to adjust the target SNR margin.
+If you are considering the purchase of a new modem, we would recommend that you purchase one that has the ability to adjust the target SNR margin.